deadlyvipers/dojo_rules/introduction.md

-Im on my way to becoming a GitHub Master with Code School
+On my way to becoming a GitHUb Maser.
+I ove Ruby and JavaScript.